 We have four main areas of focus.
 Click on the tabs below to find out more:

 We currently work with three local authorities (Amber Valley, Erewash and West Northamptonshire (formerly Daventry District Council) to support their homelessness services.
 As part of this we provide 14 temporary homes.
 Since April 2020 we have housed 87 homeless applicants in Amber Valley and a further 56 in Daventry.

-While rough sleeping is relatively uncommon in Amber Valley, we have supported the council through the Covid-19 pandemic by providing a furnished home specifically for anyone found sleeping rough with signs of Covid infection.
-This provides a safe recovery space while more permanent accommodation is found for them.
-More generally we have supported direct lets to priority families and individuals during the pandemic to avoid the need for temporary accommodation such as bed and breakfast hotels.
+While rough sleeping is relatively uncommon in Amber Valley, we supported the council through the Covid-19 pandemic by providing a furnished home specifically for anyone found sleeping rough with signs of Covid infection.
+This provided a safe recovery space while more permanent accommodation is found for them.
+More generally we supported direct lets to priority families and individuals during the pandemic to avoid the need for temporary accommodation such as bed and breakfast hotels.

 Futures is not a public body as defined by The Homelessness Reduction Act 2017 and while we are not subject to the duty to refer people at risk of homelessness, we are nonetheless signed up to the Commitment to Refer campaign lead by the National Housing Federation.

 We also think prevention is better than cure so we run two services to help reduce the risk of homeless among our customers with services designed to help them avoid putting their tenancy at risk.
 This provides both money and employment advice to those at risk of financial hardship.
 We already have plans to expand these services into a more comprehensive tenancy sustainment service including a range of practical as well as emotional support.